PostHog/posthog.com/contents/service-message.md

 <details>
   <summary> How do I report an issue not covered here? </summary>
     <br />
-If you're seeing a bug or other unexpected behaviour, you can report it in the app using the drop down menu in the top right and selecting 'Report bug / get support'.
-Alternatively, you can ask us a question using the button below.
+If you're seeing a bug or other unexpected behaviour, you can [report it in the app](http://app.posthog.com/home#supportModal).
+Alternatively, you can [ask us a question via the community forum](/questions).

 If you suspect an outage or incident affecting PostHog services, we recommend checking [our status metrics](https://status.posthog.com/) before reporting.
 </details>